domRiddle/ASF/IPC.md

 ### `Authentication` header

 Alternatively you can use HTTP request headers, by setting `Authentication` field with your password as a value.
-The way of doing that depends on the actual tool you're using for accessing ASF's IPC interface, for example if you're using `curl` then you should add `-H 'Authentication: MyPassword` as a parameter.
+The way of doing that depends on the actual tool you're using for accessing ASF's IPC interface, for example if you're using `curl` then you should add `-H 'Authentication: MyPassword'` as a parameter.

 ---